Six Steps for Housing 2025

 Center on Budget and Policy Priorities (CBPP) reports: "HUD’s Office of Policy Development and Research posted an article on September 5 calling for a demonstration to test providing direct assistance to renters to help cover their monthly housing costs.
 As HUD noted, Housing Choice Vouchers have been shown to have numerous benefits, including reducing housing instability, but some families are unable to find housing they can rent with their vouchers.
 Direct rental assistance might enable a higher share of recipients to use assistance successfully.
 The proposed demonstration would be funded by private philanthropy.
 Testing direct rental assistance is an important step toward creating a rental assistance program that is available to everyone who needs it, as CBPP Vice President for Housing and Income Support Peggy Bailey explained in a tweet thread.
 In addition to the privately funded initiative HUD called for, Congress should fund a demonstration testing the approach in sites around the country, as we discussed in an earlier memo.
 Congress should prioritize providing adequate funding so that the existing voucher program can continue to deliver effective assistance to millions of households around the country, but we should also be testing ways to improve rental assistance further."
 Lightly edited for readibility In case you're wondering...yes!
 This is an example of a renter tax credit program...disguised as "direct rental assistance."

-- Green New Deal for Public Housing-count me among the skeptics, but times change.
-Historically public (social) housing became a haven for African American households and quickly became stigmatized, paternalistic, and suffered from disinvestment.
-GNDPH can shake off that stigma by being the basis for 21st century energy programs.
+Green New Deal for Assisted Housing-- Count RHINO among the skeptics, but times change.
+After WW2, public (social) housing became a haven for African American households and then quickly became stigmatized, paternalistic, and neglected.
+However GNDPH can shake off that stigma from public (social) housing and become a test bed for 21st century housing innovations.

 DECEMBER 20, 2022.
 NextCity.
 This Community-Controlled Real Estate Co-Op Is Proving Its Value.
 "Investors who took a chance on a unique Bay Area-real estate cooperative are now receiving their first dividend checks.
 They may be small, but they carry an important message. [...]
 The East Bay Permanent Real Estate Cooperative, or EB PREC for short, is one of a few newer community-controlled or community-owned real estate entities that have emerged over the past few years.
 They vary widely in legal and governance structures, as well as locations and community demographics.
 Next City has reported on a few of them recently, like the E.G. Woode small business real estate collective on the South Side of Chicago, or Philadelphia’s Kensington Corridor Trust, Seattle’s Cultural Space Agency, or the Commongrounds Cooperative in Traverse City, Michigan."